fastrgv/AdaVenture/README.md

 ## AdaVenture Game Features

-* The mazes have interconnections that are impossible in 3 dimensions, but as such, they are painstakingly exact reproductions of those in the original "Adventure" game from Atari.
-In fact, the "./mapRoom" subdirectory contains the original maps to help guide you.

 * When looking closely at a pickable object, a hand will appear indicating that a click will pick up the object.
 When holding an object, another click will drop it at the current location.
 Only one object at a time may be carried.